Diverse Supplier Business Development

 As part of the application process, business owners are asked to submit a short video describing their business and a unique business challenge that they are currently facing.
 Some of our business owners have expressed a little trepidation about creating a video, but according to Unoma, “For somebody who’s thinking about applying for the program I would say do it, and do it now!
 Get in front of that camera, take that video, and just be as authentic as you can and let your excitement about your business show through.”

 The Strategies to Advance and Grow Enterprise (SAGE) Advice program is another way that Capital One’s Supplier Diversity team demonstrates its commitment to implementing innovative ways to develop and bring opportunities to certified diverse businesses.
-Launched in 2016, in partnership with the Women’s Presidents’ Educational Organization (WPEO) out of our Mclean and New York offices, SAGE Advice leverages the power of networking and mentorship to develop small business owners and enable them to grow their revenue.
+Launched in 2016, in partnership with the WBEC Metro NY and Greater DMB out of our New York and McLean offices, SAGE Advice leverages the power of networking and mentorship to develop women business owners and enable them to grow their revenue.

 A cornerstone of the program is the support system established for each participating Women Business Enterprise (WBE).
 That system includes a WBE business leader and a Capital One Business Resource Partner (BRP) who assist business owners in applying the concepts they learn through the program to develop a solid business plan.

-Over the course of the year-long program, participants receive active support during quarterly classroom sessions, and they engage in biweekly check-ins with their BRP.
-At the end of the program, the WBEs walk away with a one-page business plan, a completed budget, and the knowledge that we will continue to check in quarterly to monitor their progress, answer questions, and help troubleshoot any issues that might arise.
+Over the course of the six month program, participants receive active support during monthly classroom sessions, and they engage in monthly check-ins with their BRP.
+At the end of the program, the WBEs walk away with a one-page business plan, a completed budget, and an engaging business presentation.

 An intangible, but extremely valuable, result of the SAGE program is the long-lasting relationships created among the participants; the intention is for this business network to support their success and the success of their business.
 By seeing how other women run their business, it provides valuable insights and reassures participants that they are not alone in the issues they are facing.
 As one of our participants noted, this combination of basic business education and support over time facilitates real, measurable growth.